getfem/getfem/doc/sphinx/source/userdoc/gasm_high.rst

   - ``Interpolate(variable, transformation)``: Powerful operation which allows to interpolate the variables, or test functions either on the same mesh on other elements or on another mesh. ``transformation`` is an object stored by the workspace or model object which describes the map from the current point to the point where to perform the interpolation.
 This functionality can be used for instance to prescribe periodic conditions or to compute mortar matrices for two finite element spaces defined on different meshes or more generally for fictitious domain methods such as fluid-structure interaction.

-  - ``Elementary_transformation(variable, transformation)``: Allow a linear tranformation defined at the element level (i.e. not possible to define at the gauss point level).
-This feature has been added mostly for defining a reduction for plate elements (projection onto low-level vector element such as rotated RT0). ``transformation`` is an object stored by the workspace or model object which describes the trasformation for a particular element.
+  - ``Elementary_transformation(variable, transformation, dest)``: Allow a linear tranformation defined at the element level (i.e. not possible to define at the gauss point level).
+This feature has been added mostly for defining a reduction for plate elements (projection onto low-level vector element such as rotated RT0). ``transformation`` is an object stored by the workspace or model object which describes the trasformation for a particular element. ``dest`` is an optional argument refering to a model variable or data whose fem will be the target fem of the transformation.
+If omitted, the target fem of the transformation is the one of the first variable.

   - Possibility of integration on the direct product of two-domains for double integral computation or coupling of two variables with a Kernel / convolution / exchange integral.
 This allows terms like :math:`\displaystyle\int_{\Omega_1}\int_{\Omega_2}k(x,y)u(x)v(y)dydx` with :math:`\Omega_1` and :math:`\Omega_2` two domains, different or not, having their own meshes, integration methods and with :math:`u` a variable defined on :math:`\Omega_1` and :math:`v` a variable defined on :math:`\Omega_2`.
 The keyword ``Secondary_domain(variable)`` allows to access to the variables on the second domain of integration.